Giraffe guide: species facts, lifespan and habitat

 Where do giraffes live?

-Giraffes used to be distributed throughout North and West Africa, including the Sahara, and along the Nile.
-Today giraffes are only found in sub-Sarahan Africa.
+The natural habitat for giraffes used to be distributed throughout North and West Africa, including the Sahara, and along the Nile.
+However, today giraffes are only found in sub-Sarahan Africa.

 How did giraffes evolve?